AdobeDocs/workfront.en/help/product-announcements/documentation-updates-archive/january-march-2018-documentation-updates.md

   </tr>
   <tr>
    <td> </td>
-   <td>Updated information about the time limit of a <span>Workfront</span> mobile session based on how you log in to the mobile app.</td>
+   <td>Updated information about the time limit of a Workfront mobile session based on how you log in to the mobile app.</td>
    <td>Updated</td>
    <td>March 7, 2018</td>
   </tr>